Kion Wilson

-Kion Wilson (born October 24, 1986) is a former American football linebacker.
+Kion Wilson (born October 24, 1986) is an American former professional football linebacker.
 He attended the University of South Florida, as a member of the 2010 graduating class.
-Shortly after the draft ended, Wilson joined the San Diego Chargers of the National Football League as an undrafted free agent.
-He was born in Jacksonville, Florida and attended William M. Raines High School before playing weak side linebacker at Pearl River Community College in Poplarville, MS. He has received multiple honors for his football career, including 2008 Rookie of the Year and 2009 CollegeFootballPerformance.com co-National Linebacker of the Week versus WVU.
+Shortly after the draft ended, Wilson joined the San Diego Chargers of the National Football League (NFL) as an undrafted free agent.
+He was born in Jacksonville, Florida and attended William M. Raines High School before playing weak side linebacker at Pearl River Community College in Poplarville, Mississippi.
+He has received multiple honors for his football career, including 2008 Rookie of the Year and 2009 CollegeFootballPerformance.com co-National Linebacker of the Week versus WVU.